KernFerm/BubblesTheDev-WebBrowser/README.md

 * the browser can check for newer releases from the app menu
 * installed builds can perform background update checks and background installer downloads when the managed update flow is available
 * installed builds can keep browser-controlled update registration support where available
-* the browser only shows `Restart to Update` after the installer is downloaded and ready
+* installed builds can now move from a downloaded update into a silent installer handoff instead of relying on a repeated full installer prompt for every update
+* installed builds can perform an extra local save and session-flush pass before update installation closes the browser
 * installed update behavior can create or refresh a Desktop folder named `BubblesTheDev - WebBrowser Update Notes` so the current bundled release notes stay visible locally

-That means updates are still visible and installer-based instead of behaving like a hidden background patch service.
-The browser can help with background update checks and downloads where supported, but the overall update experience is still built around a normal Windows installer flow and a visible restart step.
+That means updates are still browser-controlled and installer-based instead of behaving like a hidden background patch service.
+The browser can help with background update checks, downloads, visible progress, and a quieter installer handoff where supported, while still relying on the packaged installer model underneath.

 ## Privacy Summary 🛡️